An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: E pluribus unum

-Group homomorphisms into an abelian group are themselves an abelian group (more concretely: the bundlewise product of two compatible systems of multipliers is again a compatible systems of multipliers), and as we have already noticed multiplying a compatible system of orientations with a compatible systems of multipliers one gets a multiplicative system of multipliers.
-In other words, the space of complex orientations of $E$, i.e., the space of $E_\infty$-ring spectra morphisms $MU\to E$ is a torsor over the group $\mathrm{Hom}_{\mathrm{Grp}}(BU,GL_1E)$. \end{remark} \begin{remark} The analysis that we made to establish the equivalence between compatible systems of $E$-orientations on complex vector bundles and $E_\infty$-ring maps $MU\to E$ can be done in completely analogous way to establish an equivalence between compatible systems of $E$-orientations on real (resp. oriented real) vector bundles and $E_\infty$-ring maps $MO \to E$ (resp. $MSO\to E$).
-By Thom's theorem (See \cite{kochman}, Theorem 1.5.10), both $MO$ and $MSO$ are cobordism spectra.
+Group homomorphisms into an abelian group are themselves an abelian group (more concretely: the bundlewise product of two compatible systems of multipliers is again a compatible system of multipliers), and as we have already noticed multiplying a compatible system of orientations with a compatible system of multipliers one gets a multiplicative system of multipliers.
+In other words, the space of complex orientations of $E$, i.e., the space of homotopy commutative ring spectra morphisms $MU\to E$ is a torsor over the group $\mathrm{Hom}_{\mathrm{Grp}}(BU,GL_1E)$. \end{remark} \begin{remark} The analysis that we made to establish the equivalence between compatible systems of $E$-orientations on complex vector bundles and homotopy commutative ring spectra maps $MU\to E$ can be done in a completely analogous way to establish an equivalence between compatible systems of $E$-orientations on real (resp.\! oriented real) vector bundles and homotopy commutative ring spectra maps $MO \to E$ (resp. $MSO\to E$).
+By Thom's theorem (See \cite[Theorem 1.5.10]{kochman}), both $MO$ and $MSO$ are cobordism spectra.
 More precisely, $MO$ is the real cobordism spectrum while $MSO$ is the real oriented cobordism spectrum and the respective cobordism rings are obtained as

 and

 Both $MO$ and $MSO$ are $(-1)$-connected spectra, so the fibre sequences associated to their $0$-truncations are

 and we get two natural $E_\infty$-ring maps